summerstime/School_District_Analysis/README.md

 ## Results
-The results for the district show the following:Results: Using bulleted lists and images of DataFrames as support, address the following questions.
+The results for the district show the following:

  * How is the district summary affected by the Thomas High School adjustment?
 In the original analysis of the district, which kept the grades intact for the 9th graders at THS, the average scores and overall passing percentages were slightly higher.
 The largest change being the Percentage Overall Passing, which changed from 65.2% to 64.9%.
+The calculation included the change of total student count, which reduced approximately by 460.
 #### District Original Summary
 ![District Original Summary](https://github.com/summerstime/School_District_Analysis/blob/main/Resources/District_Summary_1st.png)
 #### District Summary